tidymodels/tidymodels.org-legacy/content/start/tuning/index.markdown

 cell_folds <- vfold_cv(cell_train)
 ```

-Tuning in tidymodels will require a resampled object created with the [rsample](https://tidymodels.github.io/rsample/) package.
+Tuning in tidymodels requires a resampled object created with the [rsample](https://tidymodels.github.io/rsample/) package.

 ## Model tuning with a grid {#tune-grid}